Single Screw, Steam Powered, Older steel riveted plate construction

 During early dives to this site back in the 1980s, the hull was a solid structure with no access available to any interior spaces.
 The hull is broken open at only two places and entry into the ship was not possible in years past.
 The stern section break is just forward of the boilers and the twin boilers lay side by side just inside the hull.
 The boilers are almost totally sanded in exposing only a small amount of their diameter and of course being upside down, what is exposed are the very bottom of the boilers.
 Looking into this section, other machinery is visible but not easily accessible and it will be a very tight squeeze to get back into the area of the machinery.

 The bow section break provides great access but has yet to provide anything of significance to allow identification.
 The hull which is of riveted plate construction, has two bilge keels that run the length of the hull protruding out about six to eight inches ending near the stern where the single four blade prop is the dominant feature.
 The rudder has fallen from the gudgeons and is laying in the sand below the prop.
+The broad curve of the fantail is very evident looking down from the end of the rudder stock.
 There are small areas where the shell plating is rotted away between the framing but I have seen nothing of importance in these small openings.
 However, in recent years these openings have become larger and will allow entry into the hull if one is very careful.

 Is she the Merak, Olympic or some other unlucky vessel?
-The answer is not known with certainty.
+The answer is not known with absolute certainty, but my vote is SS MERAK.
 Either way it is an interesting dive and one that offers up the possibility that on future visits some clue may present itself to solve the mystery.

 There are holes in the shell plating just forward of the propeller.
 This photo was taken on the lee side of the hull, which is the starboard side of the stern section, looking aft.
 Photo by Marc Corbett